GENERAL ASSEMBLY OF NORTH CAROLINA

 (a) If the Commission concludes there is sufficient evidence of factual innocence to merit judicial review, the Chair of the Commission shall request the Chief Justice to appoint a three-judge panel, not to include any trial judge that has had substantial previous involvement in the case, and issue commissions to the members of the three-judge panel to convene a special session of the superior court of the original jurisdiction to hear evidence relevant to the Commission's recommendation.
 The senior judge of the panel shall preside.
 The Chief Justice shall appoint the three-judge panel within 20 days of the filing of the Commission's opinion finding sufficient evidence of factual innocence to merit judicial review.

-request the Director of the Administrative Office of the Courts Attorney
+conviction may request the Director of the Administrative Office of the